ozendorf/cilium/notes.md

 reprendre network design ici
 https://www.youtube.com/watch?v=yikVhGM2ye8&list=PLDg_GiBbAx-lcawPA-p0FCHzWO2jX0nDr&index=3&ab_channel=CNCF%5BCloudNativeComputingFoundation%5D

-# Some ideas and questions?
+# Some ideas
+* Implement grafana dashboard in the poc
 * how to automatically check network policies
 * what are the tools existing for security checks on network policies?
 * contribute to semgrep ?